walterdejong/synctool/doc/chapter5.md

     ignore_group master

 It's also OK to leave the master node out of the configuration altogether.
+(Here, 'master' is a group, not to be confused with the `master` keyword that defines the master node.
+Are you still with me?)

 If you still want to manage the master with synctool, do as you must.
 Just be sure to call `dsh -X master reboot` when you want to reboot your cluster.